During a period of intense chocolate experimentation (it was a glorious time) I dipped some chips in dark, smooth chocolate.

 I was dipping everything in sight in melted chocolate, and came across a bag of my daughter’s favorite: Haley’s Tostitos “Hint of Lime” Tortilla Chips.

-She loves these chips so much that her grandparents gave her a big box filled with eight bags of these chips.
+At the time she loved these chips so much that her grandparents gave her a big box with eight bags of these chips.
 (How nice that our loved ones know to give us girls the foods we love in mind-bogglingly large quantities!)